-With that said, different type of cheese made in different places will have a different group of bacteria growing in it.
-So, the taste and smell will usually not be the same.
+The different type of cheese made in different place/region will have a different group of bacteria growing in it.
+So, the taste and smell will not be the same.

 Which bacteria responsible for that?

 It lives on the surface rind of the cheese and gives off an awfully rancid smell.
 That’s why the rind of cheese normally gave you a stronger taste.

 It’s because the notorious B. linen bacteria actually has cousin bacteria (same genus) called Brevibacterium epidermidis, which can be found in our sweaty skin, feet, intimate part, and armpit.

-Other than the bacteria, there is also yeast and mold which feast on the protein and fat content in the cheese.
+Joining the party there is yeast and mold, which feast on the protein and fat content of the cheese.
 Thus, producing smelly compounds like propanoic acid, methanethiol, and isovaleric acid.

-The example for yeast is Geotrichum candidum.
+One of the example for yeast is Geotrichum candidum.

 How to tell if feta has gone off?

 So, we understand that feta is a fermented food where purposefully left out to let bacteria growing in them.

 But, little did you know that without proper handling steps it will actually go off quite fast, e.g. if you can’t finish the cheese, and let them sit out for long.
 The surrounding microbes quickly join the feast, both good and the bad ones.